-POLICY A six-monthly Garden Refuse pick up will be carried out for the Mukinbudin townsite.
-OBJECTIVES To provide the community with an opportunity to clear excess household/garden waste.
-GUIDELINES At least twice per year the CEO is to advertise by local public notice the garden refuse collection dates and conditions.
-HISTORY REVIEW Chief Executive Officer
+POLICY A six-monthly Garden Refuse pick up will be carried out excess household/garden waste.

+OBJECTIVES To provide the community with an opportunity to clear public notice the garden refuse collection dates and conditions.

+GUIDELINES At least twice per year the CEO is to advertise by local